yares28/Trakzi/NEON_SETUP.md

 - Make sure your schema is valid by running `prisma validate`
 - Check the Prisma logs for detailed error messages

+### Authentication Issues

+- **"Unauthorized" errors in API routes:**
+  - Make sure Clerk API keys are set correctly in `.env.local`
+  - Verify you're signed in (check the navigation bar for user button)
+  - Restart your dev server after updating environment variables

+- **User not created in database:**
+  - Check that the database schema uses TEXT for `users.id` (not UUID)
+  - Verify the `lib/user-sync.ts` function is working
+  - Check browser console and server logs for errors

+- **Database schema mismatch errors:**
+  - Ensure `users.id` and all `user_id` columns are TEXT type
+  - See `DATABASE_SCHEMA_UPDATE.md` for migration instructions
+  - The schema has already been migrated if you're using the latest version

+## Authentication & User Management

+This project uses **Clerk** for authentication.
+When users sign up or sign in:

+1. Clerk handles the authentication flow
+2. The `lib/user-sync.ts` function automatically syncs Clerk users with your database
+3. User IDs in the database match Clerk user IDs (text format, e.g., `"user_2abc123xyz"`)

+### User Sync

+The `ensureUserExists()` function in `lib/user-sync.ts`:
+- Checks if a Clerk user exists in your database
+- Creates a database record if the user doesn't exist
+- Updates user information (email, name) if it has changed
+- Returns the database user ID

+This happens automatically when API routes call `getCurrentUserId()` from `lib/auth.ts`.

+### Protected Routes

+All routes except `/`, `/sign-in`, and `/sign-up` require authentication.
+The middleware in `proxy.ts` handles route protection automatically.

 ## Next Steps

-Now that your database is set up, you can:
+Now that your database is set up with Clerk authentication, you can:

+1. ✅ **Authentication** - Already implemented with Clerk
+2. ✅ **User persistence** - Users are automatically synced with the database
-1. Create API routes to interact with the database
+3. Create API routes to interact with the database (see examples above)
-2. Replace static JSON files with database queries
+4. Replace static JSON files with database queries
-3. Implement authentication with user persistence
-4. Build the AI integration for document processing
+5. Build the AI integration for document processing

-See `backend_ai_integration_plan.md` for more details on the planned features.
+See `CLERK_INTEGRATION_COMPLETE.md` for details on the authentication setup, and `DATABASE_SCHEMA_UPDATE.md` for information about the schema migration.